MM520J/reactcircleci/projects/project2b/README.md

 Points: 40% public, 30% semipublic, 30% secret

 **This is an individual assignment.
-You must work on this proje
+You must work on this project alone.**

+## Introduction
+The goal o